-Disable the Java Management eXtension (JMX) “M-Let” feature by default, and deprecate for removal in a future release.
-Originally inspired by applets, M-Lets are irrelevant for modern applications.
-The remote class loading of M-Lets has been disabled by default since Java 6.
-The degradation and deprecation of this feature and the javax.management.loading API will have no impact on JMX, the JMX agent used for local and remote monitoring, the built-in instrumentation of the Java virtual machine, or tooling that uses JMX.
+Deprecate the Java Management Extension (JMX) Management Applet (m-let) feature for removal in a future release.
+M-lets, which were inspired by applets, are irrelevant to modern applications.
+The deprecation of this feature will have no impact on the JMX agent used for local and remote monitoring, the built-in instrumentation of the Java virtual machine, or tooling that uses JMX.

-M-Lets involve the loading of MBeans and remote code with potentially malicious intent.
-For this reason, the feature has been disabled by default since Java 6 (2006).
-The feature can still be used but only when running with a Security Manager enabled.
-The Security Manager is a security feature that set out in early JDK releases to protect against the threat of malicious intent, but is now a legacy feature.
-The Security Manager cannot address, for example, most of the issues identified in the 2020 Common Weakness Enumeration Top 25 Most Dangerous Software Weaknesses, and was deprecated for removal in Java 17 by JEP 411.
-The M-Let feature will cease to be usable once the Security Manager is further degraded and eventually removed.
+The m-let feature can load remote code with potentially malicious intent.
+For this reason, some dynamic loading features are restricted.
+Specifically, the addURL and getMBeansFromURL methods cannot be invoked without a Security Manager.
+The Security Manager is a security feature that set out in early JDK releases to protect against the threat of malicious code, but is now a legacy feature.
+The Security Manager cannot address, for example, most of the issues identified in the 2020 CWE Top 25 Most Dangerous Software Weaknesses, and was deprecated for removal in Java 17 by JEP 411.
+The dynamic loading features of m-lets mentioned above will cease to be usable once the Security Manager is further degraded and eventually removed.

 There is no evidence that m-lets were ever widely used: There are no bug reports, and no evidence of discussion in public forums.
 There is no significant interest in developing modern applications that use m-lets.
 To move the Java Platform forward, we will deprecate the m-let feature for removal.
 This deprecation will have no impact on users of other JMX features, the JDK’s built-in instrumentation, or any of the observability tools.